fulcro-legacy/websocket-demo/README.md

 # Websockets Demo

-This is a project based off of a clean Fulcro lein template.
-Most of the README is stock information from there.

-The main difference is I've hand-coded a server in server.clj to support websockets.
-Then I changed the client to use the websockets.

-Nothing else is different (yet).
+A demo of Fulcro websockets.
+A very simple chat app.

+## Layout

 The main project source is in `src/main`.
+The source files have comments to help you understand the overall structure.

 ```
 ├── config                    server configuration files.
 See Fulcro docs.